-The MSc Course in Mobile Networks and Media Streaming will address both areas above and the graduates will be able to apply for jobs in the wide market opened by such evolution.
+The MSc course in Mobile Networks and Media Streaming will address both areas above and graduates will be able to apply for jobs in the wide market opened by such evolution.

 Teaching on this course usually takes place in two separate specific week blocks (Monday to Friday, 9am to 5pm).
 For further details please contact firstname.lastname@example.org.

 For a student to go on placement they are required to pass every module first time with no reassessments.
 It is the responsibility of individual students to find a suitable paid placement.
 Students will be supported by our dedicated placement team in securing this opportunity.

 The module addresses theory and practice of multimedia communication systems and networks, with a special focus on multimedia signals (audio, images and video) and relevant compression and transmission techniques.